prydin/classab-amp/README.md

 14. Measure DC voltage on the speaker outputs.
 The DC voltage
 15. Measure the voltage between the emitters on the output transistors (Q10 and Q12).
 Adjust the bias trim until the voltage reaches 8mV.
 This corresponds to a bias current of 18mA.
 You may go higher or lower depending on your preferences.
 Just watch the temperatures!
 16. Bring up the amplifer and test it using a dummy load and signal generator as described above.
-17. If all has gone well up until this point, connect your speakers and crank up your final tune.
+17. If all has gone well up until this point, connect your speakers and crank up your favorite tune.
 ENJOY!

 # Schematic
 ![Schematic](images/schematic.png)